 Around 2009-2010, I remember helping a group of Nigerian soccer players who were lodging at a hotel where I worked as a receptionist.
 They were in town for a few weeks trying to secure contracts.
 What happened to them, whether they ended up staying in Vietnam or returned home, remained unknown.

 The existence of an African community in Hanoi, while not yet a major concern, obviously signals the need for timely action by local and city authorities.
-Importing foreign workers should be selective and better controlled to ensure that they contribute positively to the capital and the country.
+The importation of foreign workers should be selective and better controlled to ensure that they make a positive contribution to the capital and the country.

 Meanwhile, Hanoi authorities should show more concern for these workers, as it reflects our city's commitment to international integration.
-Officials should also reach out to embassies to find sustainable, effective solutions for African workers and all foreign workers in similar situations in the future.
+Officials should also reach out to embassies to find sustainable, effective solutions, not only for African workers, but for all foreign workers in similar situations in the future.

 Vietnam itself is making efforts to send workers abroad to find work and a better income.
 These Vietnamese guest workers must undergo rigorous training to ensure quality before working in a foreign country.